Follow

 Looping over enumerate() object

-We can perform for loop to iterate over enumerate object.
+We can perform for loop to iterate over enumerate objects.

 Output